 What are the Symptoms of Early Menopause?

 Experiencing perimenopause before age 45 is a sign of early menopause and will present as menopausal symptoms: Think hot flashes, mood changes, vaginal dryness, irregular periods, night sweats, or difficulty sleeping.
 You also may see a decrease in your sex drive due to the vaginal dryness and the stress associated with entering menopause earlier than expected.
 If that happens, consider Kindra’s daily vaginal lotion, a cult favorite that blends hydrating extracts with essential vitamins to offer almost immediate relief.
 (Seriously: A whopping 95% of women reported a meaningful improvement after just two uses.)
-It even comes with an applicator that delivers relief straight to the pain receptors.

 What Are the Stages of Early Menopause?